-As used in this article, unless a different meaning appears from the context, the following definitions apply:
+As used in this article the following definitions apply:

 (a) "Administration of medication" means: